S-Borkowski/Software-QA-Specialist-Assessment-revised/readme.md

 Tasks description can be found in `Software QA Specialist Assessment revised.pdf`.

 Tasks 1 and 2 can be executed in any TypeScript compatible IDE or online (for example [HERE](https://www.w3schools.com/typescript/trytypescript.php?filename=demo_editor)).

+Task 3 can be revieved in any Spreadsheet editor.

-Tasks 3 and 4 are not executable and can be revieved in any text editor.
+Task 4 can be revieved in any text editor.

 Task 5 was done with TypeScript and [Playwright](https://playwright.dev/).
 To run all tests navigate to Task5 folder in command prompt or terminal and execute `npx playwright test`.